-There is evidence that delay in seeking care compromises management, diagnosis and outcomes in stroke patients.
-[20], [21] Factors such as symptom onset, history, gender, and stroke severity are known to influence the time arrival at the hospital.
-[21] The mean time to hospital after symptom onset in our study was 75.14 hours, or 3.13 days.
-Approximately 39.2% of patients arrived after 24 hours, and more than half or 51% of patients arrived after 12 hours.
-These are much longer delays than reported elsewhere in the literature; for example, publications have reported a mean time to arrival at the hospital of 21.96 hours in China and 10.73 hours in the USA.
-[17] The recommended ideal time is less than 4.5 hours to allow for the use of intravenous thrombolysis and between six and 24 hours for endovascular thrombectomy,[21], [22] both treatments that are not available in Haiti.
-We observed wide variability in time to arrival based on sex (99.16 hours for women vs 7.45 hours for men), a difference was significant (t=-2.59, p=0.013).
-Similar findings are described in a study by Le et al, in which women faced greater delays than men.
-[21]
+There is evidence that delay in seeking care compromises management, diagnosis, and outcomes in stroke patients [20,21].
+Factors such as symptom onset, history, gender, and stroke severity are known to influence the time arrival at the hospital [21].
+The mean time to hospital after symptom onset in our study was 75.14 h, or 3.13 days.
+Approximately 39.2% of patients arrived after 24 h, and more than half or 51% of patients arrived after 12 h.
+These are much longer delays than reported elsewhere in the literature, for example, publications have reported a mean time to arrival at the hospital of 21.96 h in China and 10.73 h in the USA [17].
+The recommended ideal time is <4.5 h to allow for the use of intravenous thrombolysis and between six and 24 h for endovascular thrombectomy [21,22], both treatments that are not available in Haiti.
+We observed wide variability in time to arrival based on sex (99.16 h for women vs. 7.45 h for men), a difference was significant (t = -2.59, p = 0.013).
+Similar findings are described in a study by Le et al., in which women faced greater delays than men [21].